We moved the flock on to

 spend even more time in the pasture.
 I feed the flock just inside

-a door halfway down the length of the pasture, and the
+a door halfway down the length of the pasture, and the chicken waterer is screwed onto a tree a

 good distance away.
 Since chickens tend to hang out near the food